sandlbn/u64ctl/README.md

 # Ultimate64 Control Library for Amiga OS 3.x

-A comprehensive C library for controlling Ultimate64 and Ultimate-II devices from Amiga computers running AmigaOS 3.x.
-This library provides both programmatic access and command-line tools for remote control of your Ultimate64/Ultimate-II hardware.
+A C library for controlling Ultimate64 and Ultimate-II devices from Amiga computers running AmigaOS 3.x.
+This library provides both programmatic access and multiple applications for remote control of your Ultimate64/Ultimate-II hardware.

 ## Inspiration and Credits